plesiv/hac/README.rst

 To install **hac** you need to have `pip`_ installed on your system.
-Since **hac** messes with the file-system it is strongly advisable to install it as regular user (to mitigate the responsibility that comes with power ;) ):
+Since **hac** messes with the file-system it is strongly advisable to install it as regular user (to mitigate the responsibility that comes with the power ;) ):

 .. code-block:: bash

     $ pip install --upgrade --user hac

-Install as super-user at *your own* risk:
+Install at system-wide level as super-user at *your own* risk:

 .. code-block:: bash